 The Justice Initiative is a joint project of the The Systemic Justice Project at Harvard Law School and the Thurgood Marshall Civil Rights Center at Howard University Law School.
-The Justice Initiative, over its first two years, has fostered a robust community of social justice-oriented law students, lawyers, law-school faculty, legal organizations, organizers, and activists devoted to thinking creatively about the role lawyers can play in reimagining, dismantling, and remaking unjust systems, working to repair longstanding injustices, assisting law students hoping to pursue justice-oriented careers, and providing opportunities for further study, engagement, advising, organizing, and collaboration among its members.
+The Justice Initiative, over its first three years, fostered a robust community of social justice-oriented law students, lawyers, law-school faculty, legal organizations, organizers, and activists devoted to thinking creatively about the role lawyers can play in reimagining, dismantling, and remaking unjust systems, working to repair longstanding injustices, assisting law students hoping to pursue justice-oriented careers, and providing opportunities for further study, engagement, advising, organizing, and collaboration among its members.

 Under the leadership of Jon Hanson, Justin Hansford, and Enumale Agada, the community includes roughly 150 justice-oriented law students from more than 70 U.S. law schools (a few international) and roughly 50 lawyers/law professors.